IT full form is Information Technology.

 These IT professionals specialize in keeping data secure.
 This includes monitoring the company’s system for any possible security issues and conducting tests regularly to ensure that the network is impenetrable.
 They also design and implement security strategies for the company.

-14% work full-time but remotely, 13% are outsourced, 11% work on a contract or gig basis and the rest work part-time:
+In fact, 14% of enterprise IT workers work full-time but remotely, 13% are outsourced, 11% work on a contract or gig basis and the rest work part-time:

 The Waterfall Model

 This model is widely used to structure an IT department inside an organization.
 The term was coined from an IT project completed by Winston Royce back in 1970.

 There are six stages in this model and different IT specialists have different roles throughout the entire process.